-Laxatives are products that help people to poop by causing bowel movements.
+Laxatives are products that help people empty their bowels.
 Stool softeners are a type of laxative that works by drawing water into the stool, making it softer and more comfortable to pass.

 Anyone dealing with regular constipation may also choose to make a few changes to their diet and lifestyle, which might help regulate their bowel movements.

 Stool softeners are a type of laxative that works to gently lubricate the stool by adding a compound to it that absorbs water.
-They are also called emollient laxatives.
+Stool softeners are also called emollient laxatives.

 Stool softeners are a type of laxative, but not all laxatives are stool softeners.
 Although some other laxatives also soften the stool, they have different methods of action.

-- Osmotic laxatives.
-These laxatives draw water into the intestines from the surrounding tissues.
+- Osmotic laxatives: These draw water into the intestines from the surrounding tissues.

-- Stimulant laxatives.
-Fast acting laxatives that can stimulate the intestines into having a bowel movement.
+- Stimulant laxatives: These are fast-acting laxatives that can stimulate the intestines into having a bowel movement.

-- Saline laxatives.
-Magnesium-based laxatives that pull water into the intestines.
+- Saline laxatives: These magnesium-based laxatives pull water into the intestines.

-- Lubricant laxatives.
-Oily laxatives that coat the intestines to help move stool through quicker.
+- Lubricant laxatives: These are oily laxatives that coat the intestines to help move stool through quicker.

-Only take one type of laxative at a time, and talk to a doctor before switching between them to avoid any interactions or complications.
+A person should take only one type of laxative at a time.
+They should also consult a doctor before switching between them to avoid any interactions or complications.

 Doctors may prescribe stool softeners after major surgeries, such as heart surgery or hernia repair.
 If straining to have a bowel movement might be harmful during recovery, people can take stool softeners to avoid complications.

-Osmotic laxatives work by drawing water into the intestines.
+Osmotic laxatives work by drawing water into the intestines to help soften the stool and help it move.
+They usually contain polyethylene glycol and glycerin as their active ingredients.
 They may not be the best option for people experiencing constipation from dehydration.

 Anyone using osmotic laxatives should also drink more water throughout the day.
-When used correctly, doctors may recommend osmotic laxatives for long-term use.
+If used correctly, osmotic laxatives may be suitable for long-term use.

 Like osmotic laxatives, saline laxatives pull water into the stool.
 Saline laxatives do this using mineral salts, such as magnesium citrate or magnesium oxide.

-Saline laxatives are not right for everyone.
-For instance, people who are on medication to lower their sodium levels or are taking other mineral-based medications, such as medicines to reduce calcium in the kidneys, should avoid saline laxatives.
+Saline laxatives are not suitable for everyone.
+For instance, people who take medication to lower their sodium levels or are taking other mineral-based drugs, such as medicines to reduce calcium in the kidneys, should avoid saline laxatives.

 Saline laxatives are useful for short-term constipation.
 Using them for extended periods may lead to dehydration or cause an imbalance in other minerals.

-Doctors may recommend laxatives containing oils, such as mineral oil for difficult short-term constipation, but they are not suitable for regular use.
+Doctors may recommend laxatives containing oils such as mineral oil for difficult, short-term constipation, but these are not suitable for regular use.
 The oils in these laxatives may stick to fat-soluble vitamins and make them impossible to digest.

 The stimulating effect in these laxatives makes the stool move faster through the colon while increasing the liquid in the stool.
-Many popular over-the-counter brand names contain stimulant laxatives.
+Many popular OTC brand names contain stimulant laxatives.

 Stimulant laxatives are not safe for regular use.
 Using them regularly may cause the body to become dependent on the laxative to have a bowel movement.